srand/jolt/docs/quickstart.rst

 -----

 The ``run`` and ``publish`` methods take a ``tools`` argument as their last parameter.
 This toolbox provides a large set of tools useful for many different types of tasks.
 See the reference documentation for more information.

 However, Jolt was originally created with compilation tasks in mind.
 Below is a real world example of a task compiling the ``e2fsprogs`` package containing EXT2/3/4 filesystem utility programs.
 It uses AutoTools to configure and build its sources into binary application.
 Luckily, the ``tools`` object provides utilities for building autotools projects as seen below.
 In addition to AutoTools, there is also support for CMake as well as generic support for running any tool.

 .. code-block:: python

-    from tasks import *
+    from jolt import *
-    from plugins import git
+    from jolt.plugins import git

     class E2fsprogs(Task):
         """ Ext 2/3/4 filesystem utilities """

         requires = "git:url=git://git.kernel.org/pub/scm/fs/ext2/e2fsprogs.git"